Tromsø Ice Domes is one of the newest additions to the already impressive list of unforgettable things to do in Tromsø in winter.

 Visiting Tromso Ice Domes – What to Expect

 We were greeted by a guide who took us on a tour inside the Ice Domes.
-She told us the story about how the whole Ice Domes project started.
+She told us the story of how the whole Ice Domes project started.

 It took 5 weeks to build the place and apparently most time and money went into the interior decoration of the igloo.